 Handling service requests.
 Managing hardware.
 Working with engineers to solve bugs.
 Monitoring and enforcing compliance and security.
 These are the many functions of IT teams, and the successful execution of these functions is what keeps companies running smoothly and securely.

-ITPA brings clarity to the complexity that is managing multiple workflows across various IT processes and company departments.
-By leveraging tools like low-code BPA software, teams are able to streamline operations and bridge the gap between the business and IT.
+IT process automation brings clarity to the ambiguity of managing multiple workflows across many types of business processes and company departments.
+By leveraging tools like low-code BPA software, teams are able to achieve IT operational excellence and bridge the gap between the business and IT.